BREAD (FOR SOCIAL CHANGE) CULTURAL ROUTE

 - Bread Route in Bulgaria (currently operating)

-- Global Bread Route across continents (to be developed by and beyond 2019 )
+- Global Bread Route across continents (to be developed beyond 2019 )

 The Bread Routes “Travel with a mission” are not a tourist attraction but a destination of experiences.
 They are being developed by Dr. Nadezhda Savova–Grigorova, cultural anthropologist awarded as “Traveler with a Mission of the Year 2012” by the global National Geographic for having traveled 76 countries exploring their bread traditions and helping communities through her unique “Bread Therapy” art therapy methods.
 The Bread Cultural Route integrates the categories of cultural, social and green alternative tourism, offering locals and tourists interactive and deeply touching and transformative activities that leave them with lasting emotional memory from their travel with a mission.